 a.
 Purpose of Expense Advances

-As a preferred alternative to an expense advance, the University has a travel card program described in section 2 of Guide Memo 5.4.2: Travel Expenses.
-Any other advance request not implicitly listed above is considered an exception and requires prior approval by the Business Expense Manager in the Travel and Reimbursement department within Procurement.
+As a preferred alternative to an expense advance, the University has a travel card program described on the Gateway to Financial Activities website.
+Any other advance request not explicitly listed above is considered an exception and requires prior approval by the Business Expense Manager within Procurement Services.
 The University does not allow expense advances for personal reasons.

 b.
 Authorizing and Issuing Funds

 Expense advances are authorized by departments, and are issued to the individual who will be incurring expenses.
-Responsibility for the University funds remains with the individual until an accounting is made of expenditures through an expense report in the Expense Requests system.
+Responsibility for the University funds remains with the individual until expenditures are accounted for through an expense report in the Expense Requests system.

 c.
 Amount of Expense Advances